petabridge/akka-bootcamp/src/Unit-3/lesson2/README.md

 # Lesson 3.2: Using `Pool` routers to automatically create and manage pools of actors

-In this lesson, we're going to build on the foundation we laid in the last lesson around routers and introduce you to a more powerful, flexible kind of router.
+In this lesson, we're going to build on the foundation we laid in the last lesson around routers and introduce you to a more powerful, flexible kind of router: the pool router.

 ## Key Concepts / Background
 ### What is a Pool router?